iaindooley/Decal60MinuteTutorial/README.md

 The way this works is that you can define these custom styles and whenever you click onto a block node which matches the selector used for the style, the user will have the option to choose one of these custom styles from the menu in order to apply that class.

-Currently you can *only* apply these to editable block level elements (ie. h1-6, p, div and li nodes) however our goal is to expand why types of elements you can target with custom CSS styles (for example allowing you to create an editable span tag and letting the user choose one of several available styles to apply to it).
+Currently you can *only* apply these to editable block level elements (ie. h1-6, p, div, ul and ol nodes) however our goal is to expand what types of elements you can target with custom CSS styles (for example allowing you to create an editable span tag and letting the user choose one of several available styles to apply to it).

 Once you've finished playing with this interface you can deactivate this site.